dask/dask/docs/source/imperative.rst

 This builds the same graph as seen before, but using normal python syntax.
-In fact, the only difference between python code that would do this in serial, and the parallel version with dask is the ``do`` decorators on the functions, and the call to ``compute`` at the end.
+In fact, the only difference between python code that would do this in serial, and the parallel version with dask is the ``delayed`` decorators on the functions, and the call to ``compute`` at the end.